 Don’t get stuck in a rut when thinking of rewards.
 A wide array of things can be used as positive reinforcement.

-Staying up an extra 15 minutes past bedtime, reading an additional book before bed, alone time with a parent, a sucker, short park trip, etc can all be very effective.
+Staying up an extra 15 minutes past bedtime, reading an additional book before bed, alone time with a parent, a sucker, a short park trip, etc can all be very effective.
 Once those reinforcements have been used a few times, the notion of losing them due to poor behavior will make an impact.

 These types of consequences for kids does far more than correct behavior.
 It teaches your child responsibility for self.
 When the positive or negative outcome becomes solely the responsibility of the child she’s 100 steps closer to becoming a great adult!

 #7.
 Loss Of Privilege

 In my online parenting course, I teach parents how to customize consequences according to a child’s individual needs.
 This strategy makes regulating your child’s behavior very effective!

 One way to do this well is to use loss of privilege based on what your child considers privilege.